 obtain all information and documentation necessary for case closure.

-C-1102-8: Regional Program Specialist or Regional Program Support Specialist Role
+C-1102-8: Regional Specialist Assigned to Self-Employment Role

-The RPS or RPSS is consulted for all proposed self-employment plans.
-The RPS or RPSS provides information, counseling, guidance, and assistance to the VR counselor, customer, management, and others.
-The RPS or RPSS may:
+The regional specialist assigned to self-employment is consulted for all proposed self-employment plans.
+The regional specialist provides information, counseling, guidance, and assistance to the VR counselor, customer, management, and others.
+The regional specialist may:

 provide guidance and assistance with identifying an appropriate self-employment goal;